 Without properly functioning ears, hearing wouldn't be the only function affected.
 You wouldn't be able to stand up straight if your ears weren't working well.
 For kids, ear problems have even been linked to poor school performance.
 Did you know that the three bones of the ears - the "hammer," "anvil" and "stirrup" - are tiny enough that all three can fit onto a single penny at the same time?
-Your kids' ears are delicate and and vulnerable to a daily beating of sounds, and tumbling, tugging, and more.
+Your kids' ears are delicate and vulnerable to a daily beating of sounds, tumbling, tugging, and more.

 Taking care of your kids' ears is especially important not only because they are growing and developing, but also because kids won't do it for themselves.
 It's up to you to make sure their ears are getting the attention they deserve.